DeSantis plays up his personal side and swipes at Trump in campaign blitz across Iowa

 The Florida governor's first appearance was the floor of Port Neal Welding in Salix, a rural town near Sioux City, in the heart of the most Republican-heavy part of the state.
 Lining the highway outside the welding shop were metal structures including a towering Jesus, a version of the Statue of Liberty and the Minions.

 DeSantis talked up his efforts to push his state farther to the right.
-But he often barreled through his 30-minute speech in workmanlike fashion, leaving few pauses for applause from the audience of a bit more than 100 people, some wearing caps bearing seed company logos.
+But he often barreled through his 30-minute speech, leaving few pauses for applause from the audience of a bit more than 100 people, some wearing caps bearing seed company logos.

 The governor is opening his campaign trailing Trump in the polls.
 He’s also for months been dogged by criticism that, while he’s comfortable on stage and in official settings, he can seem halting and awkward when interacting with regular voters.

-Displaying a personal touch that resonates with voters is vital to succeeding in states like Iowa.
-That’s a departure from Florida and its large, expensive media markets where television advertising is often more important than on-the-ground campaigning given just how much ground there is to cover.
+Displaying a personal touch that resonates with voters is vital in states like Iowa.
+That’s a departure from Florida and its large, expensive media markets, where television advertising is often more important than on-the-ground campaigning.

-Trying to position himself as the most formidable alternative to Trump in the crowded Republican White House primary field, DeSantis didn't mention the former president by name in Salix.
-But he said the Bible emphasized the importance of being humble, adding that the country needed leaders who knew how to show humility.
+Trying to position himself as the most formidable alternative to Trump in the crowded-but-still-forming Republican White House primary field, DeSantis didn't mention the former president by name in Salix.
+But he said the Bible emphasized the importance of being humble.

 “The tired dogmas of the past are inadequate for a vibrant future.
 We have to look forward,” DeSantis said.
 "We can’t look backwards.
 We must have the courage to lead and we must have the strength to win.”

-He later sat with his wife, Casey, among hydraulic lifts and long welding tables arrayed with assorted metal engine parts.
-The pair took no questions but offered stories of their favorite drive-thru chicken restaurant and their kids — including an incident involving permanent marker drawings on the bathroom walls of the governor's mansion.
+He later sat with his wife, Casey, among hydraulic lifts and long welding tables arrayed with metal engine parts.
+The pair offered stories of their favorite drive-thru chicken restaurant and their kids — including an incident involving permanent marker drawings on the bathroom walls of the governor's mansion.

 “They just seem very down to earth,” said Bev Lessman, a 70-year-old retired teacher from Sioux City.
 After speaking, DeSantis walked through the audience and Lessman wrapped her arms around DeSantis’ neck and told the governor she could feel what seemed to her to be the governor’s Christian devotion.